In this guide, we’ll share the blueprint for a great architect CV that highlights your skills and achievements. We’ll also... Read more...

 You must make sure they’re all current and it’s worth checking there’s no typos that might hinder employers reaching out to you.
 Put your contact details at the top, right under your name, so they’re immediately obvious.

-Make sure your email address is appropriately professional and if not, set one up dedicated to job hunting.
+Make sure your email address is appropriately professional and if not, set one up dedicated to your job search.

 If you have a LinkedIn page, a website or blog that is relevant and will add value to your application, you can include its URL too.